llvm/circt/docs/FIRRTLAnnotations.md

 Used by HWExportModuleHierarchy.
 Signifies a root from which to dump the module hierarchy as a json file.
 This attribute has type OutputFileAttr.

+### firrtl.memConfigFile

+Used by HWMemSimImpl.
+Specifies the output file for generating the metadata related to memory generator.
+This attribute has type OutputFileAttr.

+### firrtl.testbenchMemory

+Used by HWMemSimImpl.
+Specifies the output file for generating the metadata related to memory generator for test-bench memory.
+This attribute has type OutputFileAttr.

+### firrtl.dutMemory

+Used by HWMemSimImpl.
+Specifies the output file for generating the metadata related to memory generator for the memory under design-under-test hierarchy.
+This attribute has type OutputFileAttr.

+### firrtl.seq_mem_verif_data

+Used by HWMemSimImpl.
+Used to lower the annotation `sifive.enterprise.firrtl.SeqMemInstanceMetadataAnnotation` and the associated verification data with it.
+This attribute has type DictionaryAttr.

 ### firrtl.extract.assert

 Used by SVExtractTestCode.
 Specifies the output directory for extracted